ervandew/eclim/doc/content/eclimd.rst

 -------------

 .. note::
-  Embedding is only supported on Windows and Unix systems (where gvim is compiled with the gtk gui).
+  Embedding is only supported on Linux systems (where gvim is compiled with the gtk gui).

   Embedding of macvim for OSX is not supported since macvim does not currently have the ability to be embedded like gvim.
 Macvim can still be used to open